 It’s important to remove the tape pretty quickly after you finish spraying your painting.
 That way you can remove any over-spray before it hardens.

 Once you remove the paint you may notice spray paint got under your protective layer.
 I had a lot of spray paint ON THE MIRROR.
-It’s easy to get off with a paper towel and some Windex.
+It’s easy remove the over-spray using a paper towel and some Windex, but it works best if you clean up your mistakes before the paint cures.

 That’s it. spray painting a mirror frame is so quick and easy if you prep your mirror first.